iLib-js/ilib-mono/README.md

 ### v1.0.2

+- ship the locale dir too or else this whole package won't work!

+### v1.0.1

 - updated dependencies
 - added docs in markdown format as well

-### v1.0.1

-- updated dependencies

 ### v1.0.0